6.18.12 – This restaurant is now closed.

 Desserts at Siam Society can be stunning.
 Perfect ice creams take lots of practice because the flavors change so much as they freeze.
 Don’t miss them here; they are always fresh, and close to perfect, with a creamy, tiny grain, and lovely balanced flavors.
 The coconut ice cream atop steaming sweet coconut sticky rice had everyone at the table fighting over the bowl.
 A cardamom ice cream had a remarkably rich flavor and did a delicate dance with vanilla notes.
 Coconut flan was a big step up from normal restaurant versions, absolutely smooth, with a vivid, silky mist of Grand Marnier.
 The lemon ginger cheesecake is on a crust that is light yet friable, the cake almost as light as a mousse, with tiny bits of lemon zest and a scattering of candied ginger across the top.
 Phenomenal!
 If nothing else, stop here for the desserts and a really good cup of coffee!

-It is nice to have a new addition to the Thai restaurant scene that is not just another cookie cutter version of all the others.
+It is nice to have a new addition to the Thai restaurant scene that is not just another cookie-cutter version of all the others.
 The inside is striking, the drinks excellent, and much of the food is quite memorable.
-I like that the owner greets you as you walk in the door, and the chef frequently makes her way out at some time during the meal to see what you think.
-They genuinely seem to be interested in your opinion.
-Highly recommended
+I like that the owner greets you as you walk in the door, and the chef frequently makes her way out at some time during the meal to see w

 - Wheelchair accessible through the door on the left side.